-Select fresh bell peppers and cut the tops off with a knife.
+Cut the tops off of the peppers with a knife.
 Scoop the insides out of the pepper with a spoon.
 Remove any debris from the seeds and spread them on a pepper towel in a single layer.

 Place the paper towel with the seeds on a plate.
-Place the seeds outdoor in the sun or next to a sunny window.
+Place the seeds outdoors in the sun or next to a sunny window.
 Allow the bell pepper seeds to dry for five to six days.

 Soak the bell pepper seeds in warm water for three hours.
 Sow two bell pepper seeds in each container.
 The seeds require a shallow planting, so plant them twice as deep as their diameter.